ipfs/ipfs-blog/src/_blog/shipyard-hello-world.md

   - 'interplanetary shipyard'
 ---

+*Last November, Protocol Labs, where IPFS was invented and incubated, [announced its commitment to decentralizing project governance](https://protocol.ai/blog/advancing-ipfs-and-libp2p-governance/).
+In this post, you'll hear from Adin Schmahmann of Interplanetary Shipyard, introducing the new team, its roadmap, and what this means for the IPFS community.*

 Since its release nearly ten years ago, IPFS has become the connective tissue that powers the infrastructure layer for the decentralized web and connects web2 to web3.
 Well over 50 million monthly active users access IPFS-based applications, from ENS addresses (~90% of content hashes) to NFTs to blockchains to IoT to enterprise applications.
-IPFS has always been an open, decentralized, censorship-resistant protocol.
-But its developers and maintainers were employees of Protocol Labs.
+IPFS has always been an open, decentralized, censorship-resistant protocol, and now the project itself is increasingly decentralized too.

-Now we’re delighted to announce our own “exit to community”: [Interplanetary Shipyard](https://ipshipyard.com/), an **independent collective of many of the most popular implementations in the IPFS and libp2p ecosystem**.
+Now we’re delighted to announce our own "exit to community": [Interplanetary Shipyard](https://ipshipyard.com/), an **independent collective of people maintaining many of the most popular implementations in the IPFS and libp2p ecosystem**.

-Many of the core maintainers of IPFS and libp2p implementations are now part of Shipyard, a newly created Delaware-based non-stock entity.
+Our founding team includes many longtime maintainers of widely-used IPFS and libp2p implementations and tools.
 Shipyard is laser-focused on supporting users of the open-source projects in the Interplanetary stack.
 We are committed to building bridges between web2 and web3 through open-source innovation.
+We work directly with teams building on IPFS and libp2p, both to troubleshoot and improve current implementations, and also to inform our public goods roadmap.
+We are registered as a Delaware nonstock corporation.

 Our current set of implementations maintained by Shipyard include: